Details are found in the Endowment Resources section on Dev Direct.

 Endowments may be designated to benefit specific academic or non-academic departments, or to the President for discretionary need.
 Endowments are typically named after their donors or a person the donor wishes to honor.

 Endowment Compliance: Annual compliance monitoring activities overseen by ESC include periodic reviews of unfilled scholarship endowments and high accumulations of expendable funds.
-Periodic and random monitoring is also completed for non-use, under-use, and mis-use.
+Endowments undergo regular and random reviews for non-use or under-utilization of distribution and to ensure that expenditures are in keeping with the endowment purpose and agreement.
 An annual report on endowment compliance at UT Austin is required each fall by UT System.

 Endowment Reporting and Stewardship: ESC coordinates several specialized reports and assists with endowment-related special events.
-ESC mails an annual report to endowment donors on the financial investment status of the fund they created, and includes student recipient messages.
-An annual letters project to benefactors of endowed faculty positions is also overseen and monitored by this office.
-ESC also assists in planning and executing the President’s annual recognition dinner for new and university-wide Endowed Presidential Scholarship/Fellowship donors and recipients.
+ESC mails an annual report to endowment donors on the financial investment status of the fund they created.
+An annual report-of-use letters project to endowment principals is coordinated by this office.
+ESC assists in planning and executing the President’s annual recognition dinner for new and university-wide Endowed Presidential Scholarship/Fellowship donors and recipients.

 Jamie Cantara, Ph.D.